This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

 Then go to Admin > Settings > Reading and set the Your homepage displays to a static page and choose the name of your homepage (site tagline)

-Finally, go to Appearances > Widgets and empty the Homepage: Above, Homepage: Middle and Homepage: Bottom widget areas.
+Finally, go to Appearances > Widgets and remove any widgets from the following widget areas:

 Your homepage should then be live: